nrdrch/powah/README.md

 ```
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
-### IF you do not have a MonoSpace font installed yet visit:
 ### All you have to do to install my Project is just downloading the Repo and running init.bat
 ### If You don't have Oh-My-Posh Installed, or haven't even configured your $PROFILE, init.bat will also take care of that!
 ## If You didn't configure your $PROFILE yourself and it didn't appear in your WindowsPowerShell Folder, just run init.bat again.